PyLammps is a Python wrapper class for LAMMPS which can be created

 is written using Python ctypes.
 The

-is discussed on the Python library doc page.
+is discussed on the Use Python with LAMMPS doc page.

 Unlike the flat